You are viewing this course for September start 2024

 You will be assessed through a range of methods including essays, practical reports and exercises, oral presentations, exams, plans, worksheets, field notebooks and case studies.

 You will be assigned a personal tutor who will be your main contact throughout the duration of your studies.
 Your personal tutor can help you to settle in when you first arrive and will be available to help you with academic or personal matters.

 The Agriculture course has a great mix of modules which has opened my eyes to many other aspects of agriculture.
 The information given in lectures on important subjects is usually simple but thorough, which makes work easy to both understand and remember.
 Farm visits are also enjoyable as it gives you a chance to observe and understand different systems.
 It's also interesting to hear the views of the farmers and the different ways they implement systems to suit their business.
 Aled Rhys Lewis

 What do I love about Agriculture at Aberystwyth University?
 The people - students from a wide range of backgrounds, all getting together, sharing experiences and learning together; lecturers with a passion for their subject, who are down to earth and approachable.
 The place - the green hills, quiet woods, impressive views, and the sea.
 The course - learning about a topic which is foundational to society; stretching my mind with new knowledge, and shivering out in freezing farmyards (yes, even that has a kind of pleasure to it!).
 That's what I love about agriculture here.
 Benjamin David Latham

-A Levels CC-DDD
+A Levels CCC-DDD

 English or Welsh, Mathematics or a Science subject